 Memphis, TN | Painting

-For several decades Susan Maakestad has painted abstracted landscapes empty of human activity but filled with brilliant color and recollected light.
-Her honors include a National Endowment for the Arts fellowship, an ArtsAccelerator Grant from ArtsMemphis and direct purchase awards from the UrbanArts Commission in Memphis.
-She has been a fellow at the MacDowell Colony and the Virginia Center for the Creative Arts.
-Her work has been included in “New American Paintings” and has been exhibited nationally.
+Susan Maakestad was a recipient of a National Endowment for the Arts fellowship from Arts Midwest in 1988.
+She is a recipient of the 2013 ArtsAccelerator Grant from ArtsMemphis, direct purchase awards from the UrbanArts Commission in Memphis and three individual artist grants from the Peoria Area Arts and Sciences Commission.
+She has been a fellow at the MacDowell Colony and the Virginia Center for the Creative Arts, among others.
+Her work has been included in the national publication “New American Paintings”.
+Her watercolors were included in The Drawing Center’s online Viewing Program.
+Her work has been exhibited nationally including at Groveland Gallery in Minneapolis; Sazama Gallery, Chicago; Steinway Gallery, Chapel Hill; and The Rockford (IL) Art Museum.
 Public collections include the Tennessee State Museum, Memphis Brooks Museum of Art and the City of Memphis.
-She earned a MFA from The University of Iowa and a B.A magna cum laude and M.A. from Central Washington University.
-Maakestad is Professor of Art at Memphis College of Art.
+Susan Maakestad was a Professor of Art at Memphis College of Art from 1997-2020.
+She earned her M.F.A. in painting from The University of Iowa in 1987 and a B.A magna cum laude and M.A. from Central Washington University in Ellensburg, WA.
+She is a native of Illinois.